When you’re a beginner on the guitar you spend most of your practice time learning new skills.

 This intermediate guitar lesson will be focused on this often neglected aspect of guitar practicing: Skill integration.

-We’ll first discuss each skill separately, and then integrate the skills with each other, the result of which would be the ability to improvise simple guitar licks.
+We’ll first discuss each skill separately, and then integrate the skills, the result of which would be the ability to improvise simple guitar licks.

 Intermediate guitar skills

-The following are the skills I’ve chosen to integrate in this lesson.
+The following are the skills I’ve chosen to integrate for this lesson.
 Let’s look at each one of them separately first.

 The minor pentatonic scale.

 The minor pentatonic scale is very easy to use, thus it serves our purpose perfectly.